Jelena Janković: 2015: 600th win and new titles

 Janković's grass court season began in 's-Hertogenbosch where she was the second seed.
 She routinely advanced to the semifinals where she faced Bencic but lost in straight sets.
-At the Aegon Classic, Janković defeated Tereza Smitková and Casey Dellacqua to advance to the third round.
+At the Birmingham Classic, Janković defeated Tereza Smitková and Casey Dellacqua to advance to the third round.
 She lost to eventual champion Angelique Kerber.
 Janković won first two matches in three-setters at the Wimbledon Championships and then made the biggest upset during the tournament by taking out the defending champion and world No. 2 Kvitová in the third round, having lost their two previous matches this year.
 She fought back from a set and a break down to prevail.
 Her win granted her a place in the fourth round, where she lost to Agnieszka Radwańska.
-It was the first time since 2010 that Janković made the second week and won consecutive matches at Wimbledon; her performance also made 2015 the first year since 2007 that Janković won more than 5 grass court matches.
+It was the first time since 2010 that Janković made the second week and won consecutive matches at Wimbledon; her performance also made 2015 the first year since 2007 that Janković won more than five grass court matches.

-After losing in the first round of the Istanbul Open to Urszula Radwańska, Janković won the WTA 125K title in Nanchang by defeating Chang Kai-chen.
+After losing in the first round of the Istanbul Open to Urszula Radwańska, Janković won the WTA 125 title in Nanchang by defeating Chang Kai-chen.
 She did not drop a set throughout the tournament.
-This tournament revitalized her career and opened her path to a successful Chinese hard court season, right after the second round of the Rogers Cup and an excellent semifinal in Cincinnati after beating Madison Keys and eight-seeded Karolína Plíšková en route.
+This tournament revitalized her career and opened her path to a successful Chinese hard court season, right after the second round of the Rogers Cup and an excellent semifinal in Cincinnati after beating Madison Keys and eighth-seeded Karolína Plíšková en route.
 Janković then suffered a shocking loss to wildcard Océane Dodin in the first round of the US Open.

 Janković completed a great Asian swing and confirmed her excellent results in China by winning her 14th career title in Guangzhou, her first since 2013.
 She saved match point in the semifinals against Yanina Wickmayer, before losing just two games in the final against Denisa Allertová.
 At the Wuhan Open, Janković defeated Heather Watson in the first round in three sets.
 She faced sixth seed Angelique Kerber in the second round but lost in three sets.
-Janković won her third title of the season (and milestone 15th career WTA title) at Hong Kong by battling past Venus Williams in the semifinals in a tight two sets win.
+Janković won her third title of the season (and milestone 15th career title) at Hong Kong by battling past Venus Williams in the semifinals in a tight two sets win.
 Janković then hung tough against world No. 9 and top-seeded Angelique Kerber (Janković's third top-ten win of the year), coming back from a set down to capture the title with a three-set victory.